 - His song "Vieni a ballare in Puglia" ("Come dance in Apulia", the region where Capa was born) suffered the same fate.
-It is actually about work and work-related deaths (the metaphors at the beginning make clear that "dance" really means "die"), but many people mistook it for Caparezza professing his love to Apulia.
+It's actually about work-related deaths (the metaphors at the beginning make it clear that "dance" really means "die"), but many people mistook it for Caparezza professing his love to Apulia.
 The fact that the catchy refrain is an Ear Worm doesn't help matters.

 - One of his 2011 songs, which mocks catastrophism and conspiracies, has been mis-interpreted as well.
 If Youtube comments are an indication, many people praise Caparezza for "telling the truth", taking seriously his statements about Reptilians and chem trails.

 - Concept Album: Quite a few of his albums.
 For example, Le dimensioni del mio caos is a Rock Opera involving time-traveling hippies, aliens, and pre-evolution Bonobos.
 Habemus Capa is a concept abum about the idea that dead artists sell better, and Il sogno eretico has to do with the nature of dreams.
 His 2014 album Museica can be seen as an equivalent to Emerson, Lake & Palmer's Pictures At An Exhibition: every track was inspired by a work of art (not only paintings, but graffiti and statues as well) and the album is structured as if it was a visit in an art museum.